NewParadigmes/Cyclistic-Case-study/README.md

 ## Conclusion and Recommendations

 * A common observation is that __casual riders__ are using the bike rentals for __leisure and tourism__ purposes while __annual members__ use it predominantly for __commuting__ purposes.
-* Targetted on-ground marketing strategies should be devised at places of leisure like parks, theatres, restaurants and cafes.
 * Discounting campaigns for casual riders on weekdays can motivate them to use the service for commuting.
 * Tools like push notifications can be used to attract casual riders during the lean periods of the day.
 * A campaign for the winter months, maybe clubbed with holidays or Christmas can help pick up the numbers during those months.